HilliamT/foundry-web3-monorepo/README.md

 forge install [user]/[repo]
 ```

-The Git submodule will be installed under `/lib`.
+The Git submodule will be installed under `lib`.

 ## Configuration